Politics of Kaliningrad Oblast: Separatism

 The Baltic Republic (or Land of Amber/Yantarny Krai) is a proposed state within the borders of Kaliningrad Oblast.
 The idea was mainly supported by the Baltic Republican Party which was dissolved in 2005 and was one of the few openly separatist parties, which were allowed to run in the elections.
 Members of the Baltic Republican Party were present in Kaliningrad Oblast Duma until the party lost its status as a political party.

 Currently, the idea is supported by Kaliningrad Public Movement, which is represented on the Free Nations of Post-Russia Forum, and the Respublika movement.
-Baltic separatists support decommunization and the use of German city names.
+Baltic separatists advocate decommunization and the restoration of historic German city names.

 In 2022, the Governor of Kaliningrad Oblast said that there was an attempt to create a “German autonomy” in Kaliningrad by western agents to destabilize the region.
 It was one of the first mentions of separatism in Russia by governors after the invasion of Ukraine.

 Baltic separatism is based on civic nationalism.
 The movement uses symbols based on the old flag of Königsberg.